 mean intercept γ0 for the services hierarchically at the hospital level.
 Patients differ very much between services in some hospitals, while others may have a more homogeneous patient distribution; we can model this variation τβ1 of the mean slope γ1 within services at a given hospital to capture the variability of PaO2’s predictive effect.

-In APPROVE, the compared frequentist prediction model will be build by Dr. Gong’s statistical team employing the published LIPS score 5 to identify hospitalized patients at risk for prolonged mechanical ventilation and death.
+In APPROVE, the compared frequentist prediction model will be build by Dr. Gong’s statistical team to identify hospitalized patients at risk for prolonged mechanical ventilation and death.
 The score at the selected start time will be used to determine the best cutoff score to identify the patients with the highest risk of developing prolonged mechanical ventilation.

 Data Acquisition Data will be abstracted from a clinical data warehouse(see Environment and Resources).
 A multi-prong approach for capturing complete, longitudinal data in real-time, near real-time, or asynchronously from the EMR replica will be used.
-When possible, and where collection of additional complementary information is warranted, we will use the Retrieve Form for Data Capture IS THIS THE CORRECT REFERENCE?
-63,an IHE30 IS THIS THE CORRECT REFERENCE?
-64 standard for gathering new data within a user’s current application environment (EMR in this case) to meet the requirements of an external system.
 Secured electronic data capture tools provided by the Montefiore Enterprise Clinical Research Management System will be used to streamline, quality control, normalize, and manage data collection and data entry efforts.
 A fully de-identified, study specific database of all study variables will be compiled for model development and validation.
 When subsequently patient data from additional regional medical centers are incorporated.

 Model checking We will look at auto-correlation, trace-plots and calculate the Gelman and Rubin’s MCMC Convergence Diagnostic Rˆ to evaluate the the convergence of our Markov chain Monte Carlo (MCMC) simu- lations using shinyStan, the interactive visual application to graphically explore hierarchical models, we devel- oped 65.
 Others reviewed shinyStan’s installation and utility on YouTube.
 In evaluating our Bayesian model’s predictive performance, exploratory graphical 66 and confirmatory formal posterior predictive assessment us- ing discrepancies 67 will complement each other to compare the patient test set to simulated replications from our fitted hierarchical Bayesian model.
 As a simple example, for each draw of the estimated parameter θ